olafrv/netdump/README.md

 # Netdump

+> :warning::warning::warning: This repository is **NOT** under **active maintenance** since August 2023, see https://www.rconfig.com/ for a replacement.

 ## What it is?

 A tool to remotly backup the configuration of networked switches, routers, firewalls and servers using expect php library, git version control and many other Linux utilities.